MisterJulsen/MinecraftCommunityServer/README.md

 - Our server: https://www.hetzner.com/de/dedicated-rootserver/ax102/konfigurator/#/

 If you have any questions or want to give feedback, feel free to join the discord server.

+# Important Server Features
+_WIP!_

+# FAQ
+> [!NOTE]
+> If you have any questions, feel free to join the Discord server and ask.

+## General
+### Where can I download the modpack?
+_coming soon!_

+### Can I join the server?
+The server is open for everyone and you can come and go at any time.

+### Are cracked clients allowed?
+(Server offline mode)
+No.

+## Public Railway Network
+### Can I build my own railway line or send trains on existing railway lines?
+In your private base are no restictions.
+If you have public intentions (e.g. connecting several players) or want to extend the public railway network, please contact the server staff or responsible players to avoid complications.
+Also, try using existing railway lines first if possible.

+### My train doesn't meet the given standards!
+These are just standards for the **public** rail network!
+Exceptions are possible on special routes, for example.
+If in doubt, ask the server staff and we'll find a solution.